philgyford/django-hines/README.md

 In the Django Admin set the Domain Name of the one Site.

+Create a database user with the required privileges:

 	$ psql
 	# create user hines with password 'hines';
 	# grant all privileges on database "django-hines" to hines;
+	# alter user hines createdb;

 I got a permissions error later so also did this: